Within Close Range: The Checkered Beacon

 I struggle to my feet

-and limp toward the answer
+and limp toward the obvious answer

 now grazing on prairie grass and wildflowers.